Rafał Pankowski: Anti-racism activist

 In 1996, Pankowski was one of the founders of Never Again (Nigdy Wiecej).

 In 2012, ahead of UEFA Euro 2012, Never Again launched one of the most extensive anti-racist campaigns in football.
 However, in 2016, Pankowski said that "unfortunately the Polish FA has hindered rather than helped the work".
 According to Pankowski, most fan groups in Poland exhibit an anti-Muslim and anti-refugee attitude, which is reinforced by a conservative political climate in Poland.

 In a 2014 interview with Polygon, Pankowski analyzed the political associations of the development team of the Hatred video game, which according to Pankowski shows many connections to the radical right which are troubling.

 In 2017, in the Parliament of Poland, Pankowski condemned the sale of "lucky Jew" figurines depicting Jews with money, as "deeply rooted in negative stereotypes".
 Following Pankowski's condemnation, the figurines were removed from sale.

 In 2018, Never Again convinced the Allegro website to halt sales of items bearing Nazi symbols, which Never Again report to Allegro.
 According to Pankowski: "We can see that in our society and companies like Allegro there is a growing need to do something about the problem".

 On November 11, 2021, the Polish far-right nationalists at a rally in Kalisz attended by hundreds of people yelled "Death to Jews."
 They then burned a red-covered book meant to symbolize the 1264 Statute of Kalisz historic pact protecting Poland's Jewish rights, on Poland's Independence Day.
 The rally organizer said: “LGBT, pederasts and Zionists are the enemies of Poland.”
 Pankowski said it reminded him of Nazi book burnings, and observed: "Having monitored antisemitism for more than 25 years, I have never seen anything like that."

 Awards and recognition

 In 2017, he was awarded the Polish Ombudsman honorary badge.
 He also received the Polcul award for "pedagogical, journalistic and cultural activities for racial, ethnic and religious tolerance, as well as for building civil society and democracy in Poland".

 He was featured in Algemeiner Journal's 2018 J100 list, a "list of the top one hundred individuals who have positively influenced Jewish life".

 In 2019, he was awarded the Paul Ehrlich-Gunther K. Schwerin humans rights award by the Anti-Defamation League.
 The award honors people who fight antisemitism in Europe.
+He has been selected to receive a 2024-2025 prestigious Rotary Peace Fellowship to study Peace and Conflict Transformation at Makerere University, Kampala, Uganda.